HKalbasi/zngur/book/src/zngur.md

 - Rust considers C++ functions as unsafe, but C++ will happily call Rust code (even unsafe) as there is no difference between it and normal C++ code.
-- Every rust generic code is valid C++ template, but not vise versa.
+- Every rust generic code is a valid C++ template, but not vice versa.
-- C++ can simulate Rust moves very easily (by doing an actual memcpy of data, and tracking the state of destruction in a boolean flag) but Rust has difficulty with C++ moves.
-Specially, since Rust assumes that every type is Rust-moveable, it can never store C++ things by value, just over some indirection and `Pin`.
+- C++ can simulate Rust moves very easily (by doing an actual `memcpy` of data, and tracking the state of destruction in a boolean flag) but Rust has difficulty with C++ moves.
+Specially, since Rust assumes that every type is Rust-moveable, it can never store C++ objects by value, just over some indirection and `Pin`.

-So, Zngur allows you to use arbitrary Rust type in C++, store them by value in the C++ stack, call arbitrary Rust methods and functions on them.
+So, Zngur allows you to use arbitrary Rust types in C++, store them by value in the C++ stack, and call arbitrary Rust methods and functions on them.
 But it doesn't bridge any C++ type into Rust, since it is not possible with the same ergonomic.
 Instead, Zngur allows you to write a rusty wrapper for your C++ library.
 It allows you to implement Rust traits for C++ types and cast them to the `Box<dyn Trait>`, implement inherent methods on Rust types, implement Rust traits for Rust types, and expose bare functions